tschaume/codejam/README.md

 ### Output

-For each test case, output one line containing "Case #x: " followed by the indices of the two items whose price adds up to the store credit.
+For each test case, output one line containing `Case #x: ` followed by the indices of the two items whose price adds up to the store credit.
 The lower index should be output first.